-Calcium is not pregnant pressure and back pain only essential for your baby, it is essential for the mom too.Sufficient calcium levels reduce blood pain, nullify muscle cramps, and even reduce the experienced during labor.
+Calcium is not only essential for your baby, it is essential for the pregnant mom too.
+Sufficient calcium levels reduce blood pressure and back pain, nullify muscle cramps, and even reduce the experienced during labor.

 This is one of the biggest reasons why moms-to-be are not allowed to skip breakfast.
 A healthy whole grain cereal with a few fruits, and a glass of freshly squeezed juice, is one of the best breakfast ideas for any pregnant women.